 2020 was... well, it was 2020 LOL.
 It brought a lot of change to the world, and a lot of change to the Boise Christmas Lights Project.
 We all know the story by now - people were panicking, stressed, and scared of the Coronavirus/COVID-19 pandemic.
 In late March, articles were posted about how some people across the globe were putting their Christmas lights back up to bring some light in some otherwise dark times.
 We had a few light shows in Meridian put their lights back up and go live, and the residents of Harrison Blvd brought back out some of their holiday decorations for people to drive by and see.
 Lite 107.9 and 101.5 Kool FM brought back Christmas music to the radio during the Coronavirus pandemic.
 It was a very nice gesture from our local community.

 In preparation for the 2020 Halloween season, we launched a brand new website from the ground up.
 We decided to retire the old Blogger platform on the 208 Christmas domain, and retire the 208 Christmas branding, since other people across the state were able to step up and map displays in Twin Falls and East Idaho.
 We're very thankful for their hard work for our fellow Idaho residents, because we knew that would be tough to do for an entire state.

-Also in October of 2020, the creator of the BCL project, William, announced that he will be stepping down as the main admin of the page due to taking a new job in San Antonio, Texas.
-But the map and project would not be abandoned - he was able to recruit Luthy Shannon, a well-known former light show creator in Meridian, to take over the BCL map, website, and social media accounts.
-William will be taking a little break from the Christmas light chaos to focus on his family and new job, but plans on starting up a new project - San Antonio Christmas Lights - in the future.
+Also in October of 2020, I announced that I will be stepping down as the main admin of the page due to taking a new job in San Antonio, Texas.
+But the map and project would not be abandoned - I was able to recruit Luthy Shannon, a well-known former light show creator in Meridian, to take over the BCL map, website, and social media accounts.
+I will be taking a little break from the Christmas light chaos to focus on my family and new job, but plan on starting up a new project - San Antonio Christmas Lights - in the future.